-A comprehensive evaluation of Glen Canyon Dam operations and their effects on the Colorado River through the Grand Canyon is being conducted by the Department of the Interior with EVS assistance.
+A comprehensive evaluation of Glen Canyon Dam operations and their effects on the Colorado River through the Grand Canyon was completed by the Department of the Interior with EVS assistance.
 The Long-Term Experimental and Management Plan (LTEMP) Environmental Impact Statement (EIS) – the first such evaluation in over 20 years – examines flow regimes to meet the goals of supplying water for communities, agriculture, and industry and will protect the resources of the Grand Canyon, while providing clean hydropower.

-The LTEMP EIS, which is expected to be completed by the end of 2016, will determine dam operations and management actions for the next 20 years.
-A significant portion of the LTEMP will be planning for experimental manipulation of flow, temperature, and other variables, to evaluate uncertainties and improve understanding of the Colorado River ecosystem's response to dam operations.
+The LTEMP Final EIS, which was published in October 2016, will determine dam operations and management actions for the next 20 years.
+A significant portion of the LTEMP is planning for experimental manipulation of flow, temperature, and other variables, to evaluate uncertainties and improve understanding of the Colorado River ecosystem's response to dam operations.

 Argonne efforts for this project included:

 - Synthesizing existing information and scientific findings during the past 20 years;